js1972/CarND-Advanced-Lane-Lines/README.md

 ---

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 The results with very limited tuning of the image thresholding and no smoothing between frames or error handling are impressive on the test video.
 However it all falls apart on the challenge videos largely because of the different road surfaces and vertical lines in the surface.